The Best Minivans of 2022

 Base price: $34,335

-The front-drive-only Honda van has the best handling of the bunch, and its 280-hp V6 provides enough oomph so you can merge onto the freeway and pass slower traffic effortlessly.
+The has the best handling of the bunch, and its 280-hp V6 provides enough oomph so you can merge onto the freeway and pass slower traffic effortlessly.
 With the Odyssey’s Magic Slide second row (available on all but the base LX trim), owners can remove the middle seat and push one of the outer seats toward the center of the van, creating an easier path near the door for people to get into the third row.
 You can also move the seat forward, so that it’s closer to the front passenger—a nice feature for those who’d like to be within reach of a child.
 Adaptive cruise control and road-departure mitigation come standard.
 Moving up the lineup unlocks Apple CarPlay and Android Auto integration, a single-screen rear-seat entertainment system, blind-spot monitoring, parking sensors, heated and ventilated front seats, and a system to monitor and talk to those in the back seat without having to turn around.

 2022 Toyota Sienna Platinum Predawn Gray MicaToyota